Renata-Fu/Super3Path/README.md

     * If you did not change the name to the first and/or second file, please enter `''` as a placeholder.
 Remember to separate all arguments with spaces.

-This Python script will output two .csv files.
-They are, respectively, collections of upregulated and downregulated pathways that are presented by two or three databases.
+This Python script will output a file called common_pathways.csv.
+It is a collection of pathways that are presented by two or three databases.
+"Equivalent" relations indicate that the pathways are identical between two databases, and "Part Of" relations indicate that the pathway on the left is a part of the pathway on the right. normalized enrichment scores (NES) are shown for each pathway.

 ## Test Datasets
 This package includes two test samples in the [test_examples](https://github.com/Renata-Fu/Super3Path/tree/master/samples) folder.
 The tests were done using public datasets from the Gene Expression Omnibus, GSE104975 [6] and GSE156435[7].